We’ve waited for this day all week and it did not disappoint. All three pro brackets ended up with great matchups and super high level pickleball.

 Luckily their court assignment for their first match was the great center court, so they had a nice crowd watch them put up a great battle, but alas a loss.
 Their next match, their opponents weren’t so fortunate.
 A win for Don and Mike at the US Open.
 Awesome to watch.
-After their match 2 win, I took good friend and current US Open Men’s Pro Gold Medalist, Dave Weinbach to the meet this dynamic duo.
+After their match 2 win, I took good friend and current US Open Men’s Pro Gold Medalist, Dave Weinbach to meet this dynamic duo.
 Just another set of great friendships formed in our great sport.

 After watching Don and Mike play, I headed over to the Avalon bank of courts to see what all the commotion has been about all week.
 Lot’s of unhappy players and now I know why.
 Sadly, players who paid a lot of money to enter and travel to the US Open are being asked to play on courts that are downright dangerous.